Information Centre

 4. Does a registered intermediary need to conduct a suitability assessment when carrying on regulated activity for a scheme member in relation to whether, when or how much of his/her accrued benefits are to be withdrawn?

-As the withdrawal decision may have materially adverse consequences for a scheme member, if such decision does not suit his/her personal circumstances and the scheme member who without the relevant knowledge may rely on his/her subsidiary intermediary for professional advice, therefore principal intermediaries should develop appropriate suitability assessment procedures and internal guidelines for their subsidiary intermediaries to follow.
+The withdrawal decision may have materially adverse consequences for a scheme member, if such decision does not suit his/her personal circumstances and the scheme member who without the relevant knowledge may rely on his/her subsidiary intermediary for professional advice.
+Therefore, principal intermediaries should develop appropriate suitability assessment procedures and internal guidelines for their subsidiary intermediaries to follow.